 Lifestyle habits that influence telomere length:

-Exercise – exercise buffers the effect of chronic stress on telomere length.
+Exercise.
+Exercise buffers the effect of chronic stress on telomere length.
 It is proven that a minimum of 30 minutes of exercise per day for at least 5 days per week could have an important role for telomeres.
-High-intensity sports like marathon and long-distance running are associated with longer telomeres.
+High-intensity sports like marathons and long-distance running are associated with longer telomeres.
 Study shows there is a significant influence on telomeres when doing sports for 10 years or longer.

 Insomnia.
 Lack of sleep is associated with shorter telomere length.
 6-8 hours of sleep per night might help to keep telomeres longer.

 Smoking.
 Telomeres are shorter in smokers.
 If you want to improve your longevity, do not smoke or quit.

 Stress.
 Stress has shown to accelerate telomere shortening.
 Meditation is an option not only to reduce stress, but to improve the length of telomeres as well.